 Whether or not you like football, the Super Bowl is a spectacle.
 There's drama in the form of blowouts, comebacks, and controversy in the games themselves.
 There are the ridiculously expensive ads, some hilarious, others gut-wrenching, thought-provoking, and weird.
 The halftime shows with the biggest musicians in the world, sometimes riding a giant mechanical tiger or leaping from the roof of the stadium.
-In this Project, you will find out how some of the elements interact with each other.
-You will answer questions like:

 The dataset used in this Project was scraped and polished from Wikipedia.
 It is made up of three CSV files, one with game data, one with TV data, and one with halftime musician data for all 52 Super Bowls through 2018.

 Erin is a marine geospatial research ecologist who combines physical and biological spatiotemporal data to understand marine ecosystems.
 She received her Ph.D. in Marine Science and Conservation from Duke University and is passionate about science communication and data visualization.
 When she is not playing with environmental and species datasets, Erin can be found hiking with her dog.See More